 In qualitative, comparative work on rural Indonesia, he and his colleagues have addressed how women and historically marginalized ethnic groups use direct democratic institutions to engage elites in the local politics of development projects.
 Findings from this collaborative research have appeared in publications including Studies in Comparative International Development.

 - IS 801 Politics, Institutions, and Development

 - IS 815/435 Theories of Latin American Development

 - IS 809/419 Social Movements in the Global South

 - IS 835/429 Social and Political Change in Latin America

 - IS 830 Analytic Approaches to International Studies

 - IS 210 Comparative World Politics: Trajectories, Regimes, Challenges

 Christopher L. Gibson. under contract.
-When Activists Take Office: The Politics of Democratizing Health in Brazil.
+Movement-Driven Development: The Politics of Health and Democracy in Brazil.
 Stanford University Press.